+- 1. The 'directive principles of state policy' under the constitution of Indian aim at creating a

-- (a) Secular Society
+- (a) secular society

-- (b) Casteless Society
+- (b) casteless society

-- (c) Welfare State
+- (c) welfare state

-- (d) Industrial State
+- (d) industrial state

-- In India, the Governor of a State retires at the age of
+- 2. In India the governor of a state retires at the age of

 - (a) 60

-- (b) 65
+- (b) 62

-- (c) 62
+- (c) 65

 - (d) There is no retirement age

-- Which one of the following schedules of the

-- Constitution of India takes away the judicial review of the courts?
+- 3. Which one of the following schedules of the constitution of India takes away the judicial review of the courts?

 - (a) Schedule VII

 - (b) Schedule VIII

 - (c) Schedule IX

 - (d) Schedule X

-- 4. Who decides in the Parliament whether a bill is a money bill?
+- 4. Who decides in the parliament whether a bill is a money bill?

 - (a) Speaker of the Lok Sabha

 - (b) Chairman of the Rajya Sabha

 - (c) President

-- (d) Minister for Parliamentary Affair
+- (d) Minister for parliamentary affairs

-- 5. The Constitution of India describes India as
+- 5. The constitution of India describes India as

-- (a) A Federation
+- (a) A federation

-- (b) A Quasi Federation
+- (b) A quasi federation

 - (c) A cooperative federation

-- (d) Union of States
+- (d) Union of states

-- 6. Under the Constitution of India, the entire executive power of the Union is vested in
+- 6. Under the constitution of India, the entire executive power of the union is vested in the

 - (a) President of India

 - (b) Prime Minister of India

-- (c) Union Council of Ministers
+- (c) Union council of ministers

 - (d) Parliament of India

-- 1. The person who administers the oath of office to the new President in India is
+- 7. The person who administers the oath of office to the new president in India is

 - (a) The Prime Minister

-- ^(b) The Speaker of the Lok Sabha
+- (b) The speaker of the Lok Sabha

-- (c) The Chief Justice of India
+- (c) The chief justice of India

-- (d) The Attorney-General of India
+- (d) The attorney-general of India

-- 8. The three types of Justice referred to in the Preamble of the Constitution are - (a) Economic, Political and Social
+- 8. The three types of justice referred to in the preamble of the constitution are

+- (a) Economic, political and social

-- (b) Economic, Social and Religious - (c) Economic, Religious and Political - (d) Political, Social and Religious - 9.
-A member of a State Assembly can b disqualified by the - (a) Governor - (b) Governor in consultation with t Commission - (c) Election Commission - (d) Governor on the advice the Chief Minister - 10.
-The Supreme Court of India to the exclusion of any other Court has jurisdiction in any dispute between - (a) The Government of India and one or more States - The Government of India and a citizen - (c) The Government of India and any foreign government - (d) The Government of India and a noncitizen
+- (b) Economic, social and religious

+- (c) Economic, religious and political

+- (d) Political, social and religious

+- 9. A member of a state assembly can be disqualified by the

+- (a) Governor

+- (b) Governor in consultation with the election commission

+- (c) Election commission

+(d) Governor on the advice of the chief minister

+10. The Supreme Court of India to the exclusion of any other court has jurisdiction in any dispute between

+- (a) The Government of India and one or more states - (b) The Government of India and a citizen - (c) The Government of India and any foreign Government - (d) The Government of India and a non-citizen